bower/bower.github.io/creating-packages.md

 Then use the [register command](api#register):

 {% highlight bash %}
-bower register <my-package-name> <git-endpoint>
+$ bower register <my-package-name> <git-endpoint>
 # for example
-bower register example git://github.com/user/example.git
+$ bower register example git://github.com/user/example.git
 {% endhighlight %}

+Now anyone can run `bower install <my-package-name>`, and get your library installed.
 The Bower registry does not have authentication or user management at this point in time.
 It's on a first come, first served basis.
-Now anyone can run `bower install <my-package-name>`, and get your library installed.

 ### Unregister